 My Aromatic Red Rice with Leeks and Herbs is a dish that needs no introduction.
 Have you ever heard of red rice?
-Have you ever had the pleasure to taste or cook red rice?
+Have you ever had the pleasure of tasting or cooking red rice?

-Browsing the aisle in a supermarket is a past time of mine.
+Browsing the aisle in a supermarket is a pastime of mine.
 I have always seen packages of red rice but was never motivated to buy it.
-It is not until I had a conversation with my neighbor who is originally from Thailand, that I became a bit more interested.
+It was not until I had a conversation with my neighbor, who is originally from Thailand, that I became more interested.

 A few weeks ago, my neighbor surprised me with a small bag of red rice.
 From what I understand, once you find a type or variety you like, it is best to stick with it.
-Because I have not seen the packaging, I am not able to share it with you.
+Because I have not seen the packaging, I cannot share it with you.
 But I will share that it is a type of jasmine rice.

 I have learned that Red Rice cooks almost the same way as brown rice.
-The ratio 2 to 1 is required when cooking red rice, whereas white rice is different.
-The rice has a nice nutty flavor that compliments the leeks.
-With any other types of rice cooking, Rice and Beans, for example, would be ideal because you already have the perfect color combination.
+A ratio of 2 to 1 is required when cooking red rice, whereas white rice is different.
+The rice has a nice nutty flavor that complements the leeks.
+Rice and Beans, for example, would be ideal with any other type of rice cooking because you already have the perfect color combination.

-Herbs such as chive, parsley, scallions, and thyme add flavor and aroma to rice dishes.
-Garlic another player will add tons of flavor and is a favorite of mine.
+Herbs such as chives, parsley, scallions, and thyme add flavor and aroma to rice dishes.
+Garlic, another player, will add tons of flavor and is a favorite of mine.

 - In a heavy bottom pan, heat oil over medium heat.
 Add leek, garlic, cloves and cook for about 8 minutes.
 Add rice, salt and herbes de provence, and mix well.
 Pan-fry rice for about 2 – 3 minutes.